Approximately controllable finite-dimensional bilinear systems are controllable: Notations and related results from the literature

 \begin{corollary} Assume that {system \eqref{eqn:system} is Lie-determined and approximately controllable}.
 Then, exactly one of the following holds: \begin{enumerate}[\it (a)] \item $\F$ satisfies the Lie algebra rank condition at all points in $X$; thus, system \eqref{eqn:system} is controllable. \item There exists an integer $k$ with $0<k<\dim X$ such that the orbits of \eqref{eqn:system} form a regular $k$-dimensional foliation of $X$ with dense leaves. \end{enumerate} \end{corollary}

 \begin{proof} If there exists a point $x$ in $X$ at which $\F$ satisfies the Lie algebra rank condition, then \eqref{eqn:system} has a single orbit.
 Indeed, Krener's theorem implies that the interior of $\A_{x}$ is nonempty.
 Hence, due to the approximate controllability assumption, the attainable set from any other point intersects $\A_{x}$, and therefore is contained in $\Or_x$.
 Thus, \eqref{eqn:system} has a single orbit and, due to {the Lie-determinedness property} \eqref{eqn:lie-equality}, every point in $X$ satisfies the Lie algebra rank condition.
-The controllability follows from Krener's theorem (see, e.g., \cite[Cor.~8.3]{book}).
+The controllability follows {as a corollary of Krener's theorem (}\cite[Corollary~8.3]{book}).

 Otherwise, assume that $\F$ does not satisfy the Lie algebra rank condition at any point.
 Then, Lemma~\ref{lem:existance-foliation} shows that the orbits of \eqref{eqn:system} form a regular foliation, whose leaves are dense since they contain the attainable sets.
 Finally, the dimension of the orbits is less than the dimension of $X$, otherwise $\F$ would satisfy the Lie algebra rank condition {due to \eqref{eqn:lie-equality}}. \end{proof}